-1 Project Name Sidewalk Accessibility

-Target Area CDBG Target Area, CDBG Strategy Area, Housing Strategy Area, Citywide

-Goals Supported Public Facility Improvements

-Needs Addressed Public Facilities and Infrastructure

-Funding CDBG: \$133,651

-Description This funding will be used to create several ADA-compliant crosswalks, ramps, and asphalt transitions, and one rectangular rapid flashing beacon on Electric Ave near Old Deerfield Road providing safer, more accessible crossing locations for pedestrians, as well as asphalt repair along Forest Hill Cemetery Trail Loop.

-Target Date 6/30/2025

-Estimate the number and type of families that will benefit from the proposed activities It is anticipated that 8,700 LMI families will benefit from the proposed project throughout PY50.

-Location Description City of Fitchburg

-Planned Activities The City will continue to work with related organizations and departments to improve accessibility, make aesthetic upgrades, and promote active lifestyles for the community.

-2 Project Name Parks and Playgrounds

-Target Area CDBG Target Area, CDBG Strategy Area, Housing Strategy Area, Citywide

-Goals Supported Public Facility Improvements

-Needs Addressed Public Facilities and Infrastructure

-Funding CDBG: \$41,034

-Description This funding will be used to improve and maintain park/recreation facilities and open space in the City to better nearby LMI neighborhoods and the population at-large.
-This amount is available based on prior year resources and PY2024 grant funding.
-Target Date 6/30/2025 Estimate the number and type of families that will benefit from the proposed activities It is anticipated that 8,700 LMI families will benefit from the proposed project throughout PY50.
+1 Project Name Streetscape Improvements Target Area CDBG Target Area, CDBG Strategy Area, Housing Strategy Area, Citywide Goals Supported Public Facility Improvements Needs Addressed Public Facilities and Infrastructure Funding CDBG: \$176,000 Description The project will include the design and construction of new ADA-compliant sidewalks along the westbound shoulder of Main Street between approximately 1157 Main Street and Caldwell Park, along with an ADA-compliant crosswalk near the Greek Church, an ADA-compliant crosswalk near the Yarn Lofts, and a mill and overlay of Main Street between the Boulder at the Upper Common and the intersection with West Street/Ashburnham Hill Road.
+If funding allows, the sidewalk on the eastbound shoulder of Main Street between the intersection with West Street/Ashburnham Hill Road and Caldwell Street will also be reconstructed.
+Target Date 6/30/2026 Estimate the number and type of families that will benefit from the proposed activities It is anticipated that 8,700 LMI families will benefit from the proposed project throughout PY51.
 Location Description City of Fitchburg Planned Activities The City will continue to work with related organizations and departments to improve accessibility, make aesthetic upgrades, and promote active lifestyles for the community.
-3 Project Name Streetscape Improvements Target Area CDBG Target Area, CDBG Strategy Area, Housing Strategy Area, Citywide Goals Supported Public Facility Improvements Needs Addressed Public Facilities and Infrastructure Funding CDBG: \$100,000 Description This funding will be dedicated to street and sidewalk improvements, including ADA-compliant upgrades, throughout the City.
-This amount is available based on prior year resources and PY2024 grant funding.
-Target Date 6/30/2025 Estimate the number and type of families that will benefit from the proposed activities It is anticipated that 8,700 LMI families will benefit from the proposed project throughout PY50.
-Location Description City of Fitchburg
+2 Project Name City Park Signs Replacement Target Area CDBG Target Area, CDBG Strategy Area, Housing Strategy Area, Citywide Goals Supported Public Facility Improvements Needs Addressed Public Facilities and Infrastructure

+Funding CDBG: \$15,000 Description The purpose of this project is to create uniformity and provide the names and locations of the parks in the city.
+This information should be available to the community in all of the parks, more importantly, the signs will help those visiting the parks know what parks they are visiting and bring uniformity to the city's parks system.
+Funding will go toward signs, mounting posts, supplies, and materials.
+Target Date 6/30/2026 Estimate the number and type of families that will benefit from the proposed activities It is anticipated that 8,700 LMI families will benefit from the proposed project throughout PY51.
+Location Description City of Fitchburg Planned Activities The City will continue to work with related organizations and departments to improve accessibility, make aesthetic upgrades, and promote active lifestyles for the community.
+3 Project Name Crocker Field - Grandstand Restoration Target Area CDBG Target Area, CDBG Strategy Area, Housing Strategy Area, Citywide Goals Supported Public Facility Improvements Needs Addressed Public Facilities and Infrastructure Funding CDBG: \$30,000 Description This project will include restoration work in the covered grandstand including replacement of remaining rotted/cracked benches; repair or replacement of 41 concrete brackets that support the benches; removal/replacement of deteriorated concrete in the seating area, and sealing of concrete cracks in the seating area.
+Target Date 6/30/2026 Estimate the number and type of families It is anticipated that 1,000 LMI families will benefit from the proposed project throughout PY51.